Cold self-lubrication of sliding ice

 In order to relate our results to experiments, shear stresses must be converted into friction coefficients $\mu$, defined as the ratio of shear force to normal load.
-This requires local water-film heights and normal contact pressures to be estimated, which is a non-trivial task, because they depend on contact-patch geometries, the squeeze-out dynamics of water, and on the rate- and potentially scale-dependent ice plasticity or creep~\cite{Lahayne2016TL,Tada2023F,Persson2023JCP}.
-However, once $v_\perp$ exceeds {$0.1$~mm/s} locally, normal pressures much greater than the quasi-static penetration hardness $p_\textrm{H}$ can occur, which has a value close to 10~MPa at temperatures where skiing and skating are most readily possible~\cite{Liefferink2021PRX}, that is, close but not too close to melting, e.g., at $-10^\circ$C, which is the temperature we focus on in the following.
+This requires local water-film heights and normal contact pressures to be estimated, which is non-trivial, because they depend on contact-patch geometries, the squeeze-out dynamics of water, and the rate- and potentially scale-dependent ice plasticity or creep~\cite{Lahayne2016TL, Tada2023F, Persson2023JCP}.
+However, once the approach velocity $v_\perp$ exceeds $0.1$~mm/s locally, our simulations reveal that normal pressures can far exceed the quasi-static penetration hardness $p_\textrm{H}$.
+This hardness is close to 10~MPa at temperatures where skiing and skating are most feasible~\cite{Liefferink2021PRX}, meaning close—but not too close—to melting.
+An example is $-10^\circ$C, the temperature we focus on in the following.

-To generate realistic local stresses occurring during ice-asperity interactions without relying on rough continuum-mechanics calculations, we simulate a rigid, single-sinusoidal corrugated plate that first indents and then scratches over an initially flat ice surface at $-10^\circ$C. Parts of the final configuration of an indentation process with an adhesive, rigid tip are depicted in Fig.~\ref{fig:indentation}(a,b).
+To generate realistic local stresses occurring during ice-asperity interactions without relying on rough continuum-mechanics calculations, we simulate a rigid, single-sinusoidal corrugated plate.
+To this end, we first indent the tip into an initially flat ice surface at $-10^\circ$C (so that information on the stiction peak / static friction can be obtained) and then slide it.
+Parts of the final configuration of an indentation process with an adhesive rigid tip are depicted in Fig.~\ref{fig:indentation}(a,b).
 It was produced by first applying a nominal normal pressure of $p_\textrm{n} = 100$~MPa for 0.6~ns, which was followed by a 40~ps relaxation at $p_\textrm{n} = 20$~MPa.
 The high initial pressure creates an indentation mark of similar depth to that obtained with lower pressure over a time span far beyond the scope of molecular simulations.